jsenv/core/docs/exploring/readme.md

 - Animation: Enable or disable toolbar animation

 - Dark mode: Toogle between dark theme and light theme.
-Use this to keep a good contract between the toolbar and the website behind it.
+Use this to keep a good contrast between the toolbar and the website behind it.

 Each setting is saved in the browser localStorage.